marcobiedermann/advent-of-code/2022/day/2/README.md

 Appreciative of your help yesterday, one Elf gives you an _encrypted strategy guide_ (your puzzle input) that they say will be sure to help you win.
 "The first column is what your opponent is going to play: `A` for Rock, `B` for Paper, and `C` for Scissors.
 The second column--" Suddenly, the Elf is called away to help with someone's tent.

-The second column, <span title="Why do you keep guessing?!">you reason</span>, must be what you should play in response: `X` for Rock, `Y` for Paper, and `Z` for Scissors.
+The second column, you reason, must be what you should play in response: `X` for Rock, `Y` for Paper, and `Z` for Scissors.
 Winning every time would be suspicious, so the responses must have been carefully chosen.

 The winner of the whole tournament is the player with the highest score.
 Your _total score_ is the sum of your scores for each round.
 The score for a single round is the score for the _shape you selected_ (1 for Rock, 2 for Paper, and 3 for Scissors) plus the score for the _outcome of the round_ (0 if you lost, 3 if the round was a draw, and 6 if you won).